 How many times has the No. 1 pick been traded before the NFL draft?

-How many times has the No. 1 pick been traded before the NFL draft? originally appeared on NBC Sports Chicago
+How many times has the No. 1 pick been traded before the NFL draft? originally appeared on NBC Sports Boston

 The No. 1 pick fell into the lap of the Chicago Bears in the final week of the regular season.